mahsan15/BookBizzStore/README.md

 Step 7: Default Username And Password For Admin Is "Admin" And "Admin"

-Step 8: The default Username And Password For User Is "shashi" And "shashi

 Note:- Considering this as a Sample Project, we have not much considered of web security.